 Share an incident where you were sure that the patient or family has understood your teachings.
 What made you realize that you have managed to communicate effectively and provide useful education?

-My strategy is to ask questions after educating the family and let them explain what they have understood.
+My strategy is to ask questions after educating a family and let them explain that they understand.
 The teach-back method is an excellent way of determining whether the family has comprehended the information or not.

 Tell a detailed story of a family who was not just satisfied with your service but also appreciative of it.
 Share the steps you took to ensure they were pleased and the positives you took from the situation.